 Principle 1 - Accountability

-CRA is responsible for personal information under its control and shall designate one or more persons who are accountable for CRA’s compliance with the following principles.
+Narrative Research is responsible for personal information under its control and shall designate one or more persons who are accountable for Narrative Research’s compliance with the following principles.

 Principle 2 - Identifying Purposes for Collection of Personal Information